 Dirt happens.
 Not only to the outside of our cars, but to the inner workings as well—including radiators.
-As the radiator does its job, it produces gunk and deposits that clog its insides over time.
+As the radiator does its job keeping your car running at an appropriate temperature, it produces gunk and deposits that clog its insides over time.
 Eventually, it can clog your cooling system.
-That’s why you need to flush your radiator regularly.
+That’s why you need regular radiator flushes.

-Draining the Radiator Is the First Step to Removing That Gunk
+Draining the Radiator Is the First Step to Removing Gunk

-When flushing the radiator, the first step is to get rid of the old radiator fluid.
+When flushing the radiator, always ensure that the radiator is cold before you start.
+Nothin will reuin your day like a scalding bath in used antifreeze.The first step for a radiator flush is to get rid of the old radiator fluid.
 First, locate the radiator drain plug.
 For help in locating it, consult your owner’s manual or look your car up on the Internet.
 Make sure to put your drain pan underneath the radiator before you pull the plug.
 It can get messy fast.

 And please note: pets are particularly attracted to the smell of antifreeze.
 Though it may smell intriguing, radiator fluid is absolutely poisonous to pets.
 Any amount can be fatal.
 Be sure to clean up all fluid and not leave a single drop.